Liam-RC-Haw1w/MAST-Assignment/README.md

 The customer screen now has a filter button to filter by courses they prefer.

-The customer scxreen now displays the courses average price and the amount of items listed per course
+The customer screen now displays the courses average price and the amount of items listed per course

 The chef now has a removal button to remove items from the menu list in the dashboard